ebrard/ebrard.github.io/_drafts/2017-02-28-incremental-loading.md

 The idea is simple: the integration flow needs to persist the last "modification timestamp" processed, or it needs to be able to retrieve it back if the origin source system timestamp is transfered to the target.

-In what follows, I have implemented the first solution.
+In what follows, I have implemented the first solution (job screenshot at the end of the post).
 The last processed "modification timestamp" will be stored in the following table `etl_jobs_delta_loading` (SQL DDL for PostgreSQL).

 {% highlight sql %}
 CREATE TABLE monitoring.etl_jobs_delta_loading